ryantd42/NY-Legislative-Git/2023/A7516A-2023/bill.md

  of  the laws of 1996, is amended by adding a new subdivision 1-e to read as follows:
-  1-E. THE INFORMATIONAL LEAFLET SHALL ALSO INCLUDE INFORMATION  RELATED TO CONGENITAL HEART DEFECT BIRTHS, INCLUDING TREATMENT REQUIREMENTS, AND ANY OTHER INFORMATION THE COMMISSIONER SHALL DEEM APPROPRIATE.
+  1-E. THE INFORMATIONAL LEAFLET SHALL ALSO INCLUDE INFORMATION  RELATED TO  CONGENITAL HEART DEFECT BIRTHS, INCLUDING TREATMENT RECOMMENDATIONS, AND ANY OTHER INFORMATION THE COMMISSIONER SHALL DEEM APPROPRIATE.
   § 3.
 This act shall take effect on the thirtieth day  after  it  shall have become a law.
 Effective immediately, the addition, amendment and/or repeal  of  any  rule  or regulation necessary for the implementation of this act on its effective date are authorized to be made  and  completed on or before such effective date.